-Column header Description PP [ms] (before/after therapy) PP interval in milliseconds based on the sliding mean value of the last four PP intervals RR [ms] (before/after therapy) RR interval in milliseconds based on the sliding mean value of the last four RR intervals Description Episode: Monitoring: no therapy was set for the respective zone Periodic recording: IEGM recording for Home Monitoring Regular episode with therapies: n Shocks: number of shocks n ATP: number of ATPs OFF: magnet was applied during episode Details on technical recordings Between two follow-ups, the following events (only the first in case of several) trigger a recording: Atr. pacing imp. out of range RV amplitude low
+Column header Description PP [ms] (before/after therapy) PP interval in milliseconds based on the sliding mean value of the last four PP intervals RR [ms] (before/after therapy) RR interval in milliseconds based on the sliding mean value of the last four RR intervals Description Episode: Monitoring: no therapy was set for the respective zone Periodic recording: IEGM recording for Home Monitoring Regular episode with therapies: - n Shocks: number of shocks - n ATP: number of ATPs - OFF: magnet was applied during episode Details on technical recordings Between two follow-ups, the following events (only the first in case of several) trigger a recording: Atr. pacing imp. out of range RV amplitude low (= less than 1.5 x minimum threshold) RV pacing imp. out of range LV pacing imp. out of range Shock imp. out of range Atr. thresh. test unsuccessf.
+RV thresh. test unsuccessf.
+Start RV pacing: applies only at basic rate, but not where there is a rate increase due to rate adaptation or where rate fading is occurring RV lead monitoring >30 short intervals within 24 h Ongoing high ventricular rate: mean ventricular rate within 24h > 100 bpm (HVR) The following event (only the first in case of several) for the day triggers a recording: CRT pacing interrupt: loss of BiV pacing (triple-champer devices) due to maximum ventricular trigger rate

-Column header Symbol Description IEGM An IEGM has been saved for the episode: Click on the icon to display the IEGM, and the episode will be retrieved; see also: Evaluating IEGM Episodes [Page 177].
-Details have been saved for the episode: Click on the icon to display the details; see also: Episode List, Evaluating Details [Page 181].
+Column header Symbol Description IEGM An IEGM has been saved for the episode: Click on the icon to display the IEGM, and the episode will be retrieved; see also: Evaluating IEGM Episodes [Page 176].
+Details have been saved for the episode: Click on the icon to display the details; see also: Episode List, Evaluating Details [Page 180].